 - Can I publish the Microsoft 365 or Outlook Mobile App PAB add-in using any other method?

 1) Question: How do I find out which version of PAB I have installed?

 Answer: If you are using the Outlook PAB, the PAB version can find it using the following method:

 - Navigate to your Control Panel > Programs.

 - Navigate to Phish Alert either by scrolling or using the search bar to search for it.

 - Check the Version column for the versioning.

-If you are using Exchange or Office 365, the version never changes as updates are delivered automatically.
+If you are using Exchange or Microsoft 365 (formerly Office 365), the version never changes as updates are delivered automatically.
 The versioning for the server PABs is as follows: